covertbert/iex-cli/README.md

 This is a command line interface for the IEX API written in Go.
 The IEX API returns data related to the IEX stock exchange.

 ## Usage
-Currently to use the CLI you must build the binary yourself by checking out the repo, running `go-build` and making sure the binary is in your `$PATH`
+Download the binary [here](https://github.com/covertbert/iex-cli/releases/tag/0.0.1) and make sure it is in your `$PATH`

 To see a list of commands, run `iex-cli`